Achieving Website Usability Through the Use of Frames

-Search engines encounter problems when indexing framed sites.
+Search websites encounter problems when indexing framed sites.
 This is a result of the frames paradox.
-The “spiders” of the search engines are drawn to what developers refer to as black hole pages.
+The “spiders” of the search websites are drawn to what developers refer to as black hole pages.

 Surfers may become confused with the structuring of a website which uses frames.
 The provision of multiple scrollbars will definitely add to the problem.
 If a designer hides the scrollbars, the contents of the website may become inaccessible.